johnbywater/dcbdb/README.md

    ./target/release/example_client
    ```

-This will start a server, connect to it with the example client, append an event, and then read all events in the database.
+This will start a server, connect to it with the example client, append an event, and then read events from the event store.

 ## Building the Project